 Murray Arts is one of 14 Regional Arts Boards in NSW and also part of the Regional Arts Victoria Cultural Network.
-We service the local government areas of AlburyCity, Greater Hume and Corowa in NSW and the City of Wodonga, Indigo and Towong in Victoria.
+We service the local government areas of AlburyCity, Greater Hume and Federation in NSW and Wodonga City, Indigo and Towong in Victoria.

 'Smart Arts' is a program of skills and professional development workshops which runs throughout the year for artists, community organisations and in schools.
 To find out more about the workshops running in your community.
 Click here